More than just a fall favorite, you can enjoy this savory pumpkin and sweet potato soup all winter long!

 - Peel and chop sweet potatoes into approximately 1-inch cubes.
 Dice onions and celery.
 Mince garlic.

-- Heat vegan butter or oil in a dutch oven or large pot over medium heat.
+- Heat butter or oil in a dutch oven or large pot over medium heat.
 Once sizzling, add diced onion and celery and saute for 4-5 minutes or until translucent.
 Add garlic, sage, ginger, and salt and pepper to taste.
 Saute for 1 minute longer until the garlic is fragrant, stirring frequently.

 - Pour vegetable broth into the pot.
 Add sweet potatoes.
 Bring to a simmer and cover.
 Simmer, covered, over medium-low heat for 10 minutes or until the sweet potatoes are easily pierced with a fork.
 Add pumpkin puree.
 Remove from heat and blend in the pot with an immersion blender (or with a high-speed blender) until smooth and creamy.